Hailu Shawul: Professional career

 After returning to Ethiopia, Hailu started his career as a research engineer at Abay Gorge by working with the team who has been studying about the gorge in a project funded by the US government.
 Following that he worked for 13 years in the different managerial positions at Shell international.

 In 1973–1974 at the height of the Ethiopian student movement, Hailu was appointed as head of Ethiopian Transportation Authority and served for three years.
 Following the Somalia invasion on Ethiopia in 1977 he was called for national service and participated in designing an aircraft for the Ethiopian air force.

-After the Somali war was ended by Ethiopian victory, Hailu was appointed general manager of Ethiopian Sugar Corporation and managing director of Wonji Sugar Company and Metehara Sugar Company and then Minister for State Farms Development of Ethiopia.
-At the height of Qey Shibir or Red Terror Hailu spent his time squabbling and fighting with Derge officials in objection to their political and development policies.
+After the Somali war was ended by Ethiopian victory, Hailu was appointed general manager of Ethiopian Sugar Corporation and managing director of Wonji Sugar Company and Metehara Sugar Company and then Minister for State Farms Development of Ethiopia, at the height of Qey Shibir or Red Terror.

-In mid-1978, 24 hours away from being killed for helping an EPRP operative escape, Hailu left the country in exile to the United States.
-In 1983 Hailu formed a successful company, Shawel Consultancy inc, which is now run by his economist son Dr. Shawel Hailu.
+In mid-1978, Hailu absconded in exile to the United States.
+In 1983 Hailu formed a successful company, Shawel Consultancy inc, which is now run by his economist son Shawel Hailu.
 Until his return to Ethiopia to join politics He was general manager of Shawl Consultancy which conducted construction work in cooperation with international institutions such as UN, and African Development Bank.